 Please note that while search committees may include all ranks of faculty, and sometimes graduate students, students should never have access to confidential letters of recommendation.
-In general, access to letters should be limited to faculty at or above the rank of hire, so Assistant Professors would not normally have access to recommendation letters for hires at the ranks of Associate or full professor.
+Additional information on the search process can be found in this slide deck.

 Types of Hires:

 All hires should fit into one of the four categories below.
 Click the link in the chart for detailed instructions on each type of hiring process.
 For additional information on setting up a search, consult the instructions on using Interfolio for faculty hiring.